ArnaudBuchholz/reserve/README.md

 * Only supports [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET)
 * Capturing groups can be used as substitution parameters
 * Absolute or relative to the handler's `cwd` member *(see [mappings](#mappings))*
+* Incoming URL parameters are automatically stripped out to simplify the matching expression
 * Directory access is internally redirected to the inner `index.html` file *(if any)* or `404` status
 * File access returns `404` status if missing or can't be read
 * Mime type computation is based on [`mime`](https://www.npmjs.com/package/mime) **if installed**.
 Otherwise a limited subset of mime types is used: